dimyme/nn-demo-site.ku/docs/readme.md

 Always wanted to run a website on your own domain for free ?

-This is a demo example of how to achive it.
+This is a demo example   http://www.nn-demo-site.ku/   showing how to achieve it.

 We are using: